aroneklund/DTU-27626-cancer/README.md

 ## Somatic point mutation exercise

-**Important**: since the full procedure takes a long time, we will **not** ask you to perform the full alignment and full mutation calling.
+**IMPORTANT IMPORTANT IMPORTANT** - Since the full procedure takes a long time, we will **not** ask you to perform the full alignment and full mutation calling.
 However, for reference, we provide the code needed for the full analysis.
-Thus, you can use this code later in the course project or in your own work should you work with cancer patient DNA sequencing data.
+Thus, you can use this code later in the course project or in your own work, should you work with cancer patient DNA sequencing data.

+The parts where you should actually run the code include: 1.1, 1.2, 3, and 4

 ### PART 1.
 Raw reads: inspection, QC, cleanup